Spring Lake Park/St Anthony Nordic Skiing

 What times are practices and meets?
 3:15-5:15 p.m., or 3:30-5:30 p.m. once we have snow.
 Also see below.

 Where does the team meet for practice?
 We meet at the SLP pool door entrance.
-At various parks when it snows (or doesn't snow!).
+During the dryland portion of the season we alternate weekly between SLP campus and St Anthony campus.
+We ski at various parks when they have snow. .
 Typically we practice at Theodore Wirth Park and Elm Creek Park.
 Note: THE SCHOOL IS NOW PROVIDING BUSING FOR PRACTICES.

 What are the eligibility requirements?
 Student athletes must meet MSHSL, SLP/StA school districts and team eligibility requirements.

 What is the average number of members on the Nordic Skiing team?
 Around 50 boys and girls in grades 7-12.